TerrificChristie/My-First-Data-Analysis-Repo/100,000 UK Used Cars Report/README.md

 From the analysis carried out, the following was discovered:
 1. There were a total of 11 car brands with 195 models.
 2. Mercedes car brand has the highest price while Vauxhall has the lowest second-hand value.
-3. After removing dirty data and errors, we have left a total of 108,540 cars.
+3. After removing dirty data and errors, we have left 108,540 cars.
 4. The average price of the cars is £16,890
 5. The cars' years span over fifty (50 years).
 6. The most efficient fuel type is electric while the least efficient are the cars using petrol type of fuel.